 Round 1 - 12: HDC around

-Slip stitch, then turn piece so tail is in the center, then wrap yarn tight around the middle of the piece and fasten it with a couple of knots.
-Cut off yarn, leaving a tail long enough to sew the bow on to the hat.
+Slip stitch, then turn the piece so the tail is in the center, then wrap yarn tight around the middle of the piece and fasten it with a couple of knots.
+Cut off yarn, leaving a tail long enough to sew the bow onto the hat.

 If you want to add a face I suggest sewing or using fabric glue to add on felt pieces for the best look.
 Cut two black oval eyes, six black skinny rectangle whiskers, and one yellow oval nose.